bakebit-official/flexible-drag-drop/README.md

-# flexible-drag-drop
-This will be a drag and drop feature which will be flexible with any language
+# Flexible Drag and Drop

+This project will have the following features

+1. Easy drag and drop option
+2. Can be used in any JS framework
+3. Get / POST / PUT / DELETE http requests can be applied easily